-10.2.1 Audio Component folder
+8.2.1 Audio Component folder

-On installation of PSP package for C6748, the Audio driver can be found at <ID>\ ti\pspiom\platforms\evm6748\audio
+On installation of PSP package for C6748, the Audio driver can be found at <ID>\ platforms\evm6748\audio

-As show above the audio folder contains sub-folder, contents of which are described below.
+As show above, the audio folder is the place holder for the entire Audio driver.
+This contains several sub-folders, contents of which are described below.

-- audio The audio folder is the place holder for the entire Audio driver.
-This folder contains Audio.h which is the header file included by the application. - build contains CCS 3.3 / CCS 4 project file to build Audio library. - docs Contains doxygen generated API reference. - lib Contains Audio libraries - src Contains Audio driver's source code.
+- include contains header file to build Audio library.
+This folder contains Audio.h which is the header file included by the application.

+- docs Contains design document.

+- lib Contains Audio libraries

+- src Contains Audio driver's source code.